Robert B. Westbrook (pilot): World War II

 Westbrook returned to Guadalcanal and in May 1944, he was appointed deputy commanding officer of the 347th Fighter Group and was promoted to lieutenant colonel.
 The 347th FG was then based on Stirling Island and on September 25, Westbrook shot down a Nakajima Ki-43 "Oscar" over Kendari.
 Five days later, he shot down another Ki-43 near an aerodrome in Boroboro, Southeast Sulawesi.
-On August, the 347th moved to Sansapor in Western Papua and then to nearby Middleburg Island in September.
+On August, the 347th moved to Sansapor in Southwest Papua and then to nearby Middleburg Island in September.
 He was appointed as aide to the commander of the Thirteenth Air Force.
 On October 23, Westbrook shot down three Ki-43s over Boeloedowang Aerodrome near Makassar, his last aerial victories of the war.
 The 347th FG was awarded a Presidential Unit Citation for three missions in November.

 During World War II, Westbrook flew a total of 367 combat missions.
 He was credited with the destruction of 20 enemy aircraft in aerial combat, which includes 13 in P-38 Lightning and 7 in P-40 Warhawk.
 With 20 victories, Westbrook became the Thirteenth Air Force's highest scoring ace.